MianReplicate/Flag-Accessories/README.md

 This adds 5 accessories/meshes to the framework.
 You can find their names/ids in the Flag Viewer map.

+This was made to work with the default skin.
+As such, custom skins may not work well with the accessories.

 More information about the framework this mutator is dependent on can be found [here](https://steamcommunity.com/sharedfiles/filedetails/?id=3385310995).

 # Template